webrecorder/browsertrix/docs/user-guide/getting-started.md

 # Your first crawl

-We'll walk you through your first crawl.
-Open up a webpage that you'd like to crawl and note the URL for later.
+Let’s crawl your first webpage!
+Start by opening up a webpage that you'd like to crawl, and note the URL for later.

 ## Logging in